 Aiken Elementary School

-- Aiken Elementary School's student population of 857 students has grown by 5% over five school years.
+- Aiken Elementary School's student population of 817 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2005)|